lateralblast/zeppelin-shiro-pam/README.md

 Using PAM requires the user Zeppelin is running as to have read access to the shadow file, therefore I would recommend using OpenLDAP as solution, to avoid a potential XSS.

+If users don't need system access or to upload files manually for processing, then you could set the user shell to /bin/false to restrict access.

 Requirements
 ------------